Frequently Asked Questions About Pennsylvania Workers’ Comp Benefits

 - Can I recover Workers’ Compensation benefits if my work injury is caused by a co-worker or a third party?

 - Can I sue my co-worker if he or she caused my injury?

 - I have been receiving Workers’ Compensation benefits for an injury I suffered at work last year.
 Although I can’t return to my old job I think I can perform another job that does not require me to do the heavy lifting required by my pre-injury job.
 If I return to work, will that affect my weekly benefits?

 - I received unemployment compensation after my work injury.
 Now the employer is seeking a credit against my Workers’ Compensation benefits.
 Are they allowed to do this?

 - Can I apply for and receive Social Security benefits if I am receiving Workers’ Compensation benefits?

-Although the law allows you to represent yourself, under most circumstances you should hire an attorney experienced in Workers’ Compensation to handle petitions before a Workers’ Compensation Judge.
+Although the law allows you to represent yourself, under most circumstances you should hire an attorney experienced in Workers’ Compensation to handle petitions before a judge.
 Your employer and its insurance company will always have an experienced attorney representing their interests.
-Therefore, you will have a better chance of winning your case if you hire an experienced attorney to represent your interest.
+Getting us on your side will level the playing field and help you get the benefits you need.

-An employer or Workers’ Compensation insurance carrier is not allowed to stop your Workers’ Compensation check without one of the following three things:
+An employer or Workers’ Compensation insurance carrier is not allowed to stop your benefits without one of the following three things: